bigmistqke/datingproject-ts/README.md

 In the process I wrote [typed-mqtt](https://github.com/bigmistqke/typed-mqtt), a typesafe wrapper around the mqtt-client I was using.

 The Dating Project was very formative and I elevated my practice a lot in the process.
-If I would re-do it, I would do it in typescript and use `trpc`.
+If I would re-do it, I would do it in typescript, use `trpc` as a typesafe way to communicate with the server from `react native` and `solid-js`, use `jest` as testing environment and deploy it serverless.